randria/talks/20210923-ls2n-csi-g5k_demo/0-first_connection.md

 ### Connecting to a Grid'5000 site access machine

-Grid'5000 is structured in sites (Grenoble, Rennes, Nancy, Nantes ...).
+Now you are connected inside one of the G5K frontal access node (`access-north` or `access-south`), you can now reach to one the Grid'5000 sites.
+As you know the G5k platform is structured into sites (Grenoble, Rennes, Nancy, Nantes ...).
 Each site hosts one or more clusters (homogeneous sets of machines, usually bought at the same time).
 As you can see below:

 ![g5k sites](https://www.grid5000.fr/mediawiki/images/Renater5-g5k.jpg)